Vibrancy and Housing

 In addition to the HAP efforts mentioned above, the city’s development regulations are another tool in our toolbox.
 Although the development regulations cannot stipulate the cost of housing units built, the regulations can directly influence the amount of housing built to ensure that we are building the amount of housing our community needs in a thoughtful way.

 The Planning and Zoning Commission and Planning and Building Department have been tracking development trends and evaluating potential changes to the city’s development regulations to address current trends that impact the vibrancy of the downtown and the available housing inventory throughout the city.
 In short, Ketchum is not constructing enough housing to meet the demands of our community.
 This shortage of housing is having a negative impact on our businesses, the vibrancy of our downtown, and the community as a whole.

 On June 28, 2022, the Ketchum City Council and Planning and Zoning Commission held a community workshop to review development trends, discuss the future vibrancy of Ketchum, the role of housing in that vibrancy, and the proposed changes to the city’s development regulations.
 For workshop materials, see “Related Resources” on the bottom right of this page.
 For those not able to attend, an online survey was available to community members in July, to ensure as many community voices were heard in the process.
 A recap of what we have heard can be found by clicking the button below.

-The City Council will review the proposed draft at their regular meeting on September 19, 2022.
-The meeting begins at 4:00pm but there may be other items on the agenda.
+Following recommendation by the Planning and Zoning Commission, the City Council conducted the first reading of Ordinance 1234 at their regular meeting on September 19, 2022.
+The council approved the first reading of the ordinance.
+The second reading of the ordinance is scheduled for October 3, 2022.
+The meeting begins at 4:00 pm but there may be other items on the agenda.
 Click the buttons below for an executive summary of the proposed ordinance and a full text of what is proposed.